2. Important Information And Who We Are

 10. Internal Transfers

 10.1 We share your personal data within the JUUL Group.
 This will involve transferring your data outside the European Economic Area (EEA).

 10.2 We ensure your personal data is protected by requiring our group companies to comply with the terms of specific contracts approved by the European Commission which give personal data the same level of protection it has in Europe.
 For further details, see European Commission: Model contracts for the transfer of personal data to third countries.

 10.3 Many of our external third parties are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.

-10.4 Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+10.4 Whenever we transfer your personal data out of the EEA to external third parties, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 10.5 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the EEA.

 11.1 We take the security of your information extremely seriously and employ physical, administrative, and technological safeguards designed to preserve the integrity and security of all information collected through our website.
-Our services support the industry standard Secure Socket Layer (SSL) encryption which is applied to all data transmitted so it cannot be read by others.
+Our services support the industry standard Transport Layer Security (TLS).
+Encryption is applied to all data transmitted so it cannot be read by others.
 In addition, if you are using a shared computer to access our website, we recommend that you log out of your account before ending your browser session.
 This will also ensure that your account will not be used by anyone other than yourself.